jmouka/flexdown-obsidian-plugin/README.md

 This plugin has not yet been submitted to the Obsidian plugin registry (soon!).

 To manually install the plugin, download [dist/flexdown.zip](dist/flexdown.zip) and unzip it in the `.obsidian/plugins` folder of your Obsidian vault.
 You'll have to turn off **Obsidian settings > Community Plugins > Restricted mode** in [Obsidian settings](https://help.obsidian.md/Advanced+topics/Community+plugins) (this is required to use any third-party plugins).
+Finally restart Obsidian (or View > Force Reload).

 ## CSS Style